YEASIN49/CSE446-Content/Lab 06/README.md

 In this contract, we have created a new data type called **Candidate** using a struct which contains an integer id, string name and an integer voteCount for the particular candidate.
 There is a mapping which maps an id to its corresponding candidate.
 The **candidatesCount** variable stores the total number of candidates in the system.
 It also contains a function called ***addCandidate*** which adds a new candidate in the contract and updates corresponding variables.

-2. Since we modified the contract, we  need to migrate it again.
+2. Remember, whenever we modify smart contract we must deploy it again and since we have just modified the contract, we  need to migrate it again.
 Therefore, Use the following command to migrate this updated contract to the blockchain:

 ```shell
 truffle migrate --reset